This post may contain affiliate links.

 • Amplify the coconut milk flavor by adding some coconut extract.
 Top the slices with whipped cream, sliced kiwis and a light sprinkling of lime zest.

-Serve Healthy French Toast With
+Serve French Toast With

 french toast topped with berries, butter and maple syrup on a white plate with a green napkin set next to it